 The Romans and Ancient Egyptians may have built architectural masterpieces without power tools, but your tools are a crucial part of your business – turn up to any job without them, and you’ll be laughed off the site.
 Therefore, your tools are also worth protecting with the right level of insurance.
 Tools of trade is available as an optional extra on some Contract Works policies, but can also be bought as a standalone policy, with variations in the amount of coverage (see Tradies Insurance below).
-Under the HIAIS Construction Works Platinum Level of cover, minor plant (including tools of trade) is automatically covered.

 If you made a claim under any of the above coverages, additional expenses would likely pop up in managing them.
 The good news is, depending on the policy you take out, Contract Works Insurance may pay many of these costs, such as the price of removing debris, and even the additional fees to re-engage professionals such as engineers, due to damage.
 The Platinum level of cover through HIAIS also has additional protection for assets like display homes, and cover for existing structures.

 If you’re not building the full house for your client, you might be thinking now you don’t need Contract Works cover.
 Even if you don’t need the full coverage under Contract Works Insurance, whether you’re a plumber, electrician or bricklayer, your job is equally important – a builder or head contractor can’t complete a project or hand over the keys to a house which doesn’t have power connected, or plumbing installed.